JohnAllAlong/Just-The-Docs-Team-1-Fork/docs/github-workflow.md

 # 1. Centralized Workflow

-All developers work directly on a single branch, often main or master .
+All developers work directly on a single branch, often main or master.
 Simple and similar to Subversion-style workflows.
 Not as powerful or flexible as other workflows.
 Suitable for small teams and projects.